 Prof. Dickenson is an Honorary Member of the British Pain Society, was a Member of the Council of the International Association for the Study of Pain for six years and is Section Editor for the journal Pain.
-He has authored more than 340 refereed publications and has an h index of 90, all due to his motivated and brilliant research team.
-He is a founding and continuing member of the London Pain Consortium, funded by the Wellcome Trust.
+He has authored more than 340 refereed publications and has a h index of 90, all due to his motivated and brilliant research team.
+He is a founding and continuing Member of the Wellcome Trust funded London Pain Consortium.

 Prof. Dickenson has given plenary lectures at the World Congress on Pain, the American Pain Society, the European Pain Congress, the Canadian Pain Society, the Belgium Pain Society, ASEAPs, the Scandinavian Pain Society, the British Pain Society, the Thailand Pain Society, the Irish Pain Society, the Singapore Pain Society, the Australian Pain Society, the New Zealand Pain Society and many other international and national meetings.
 He has also spoken at the Royal Institution, to GPs, and to schools on pain.

 Paul Farquhar-Smith has been a Consultant in pain and anaesthetics for 14 years and is a Fellow of the Faculty of Pain of the Royal College of Anaesthetists.
 He has a PhD in visceral pain and cannabinoids.
 He works in chronic cancer pain in close collaboration with supportive and palliative care services.